MarinaNitze/progress-dashboard/strategies/Continue efforts to engage kin throughout the case.md

 ---
+layout: layouts/strategy.liquid
+templateEngineOverride: md,njk
 title: Continue efforts to engage kin throughout the case
-order: 6
 tags:
   - strategy
   - kin-engagement
-layout: layouts/strategy.liquid
-templateEngineOverride: md,njk
+order: 6
+resources:
+  - Relative notification letter
+  - Kin placement case review template
 ---
 The beginning of foster care is a difficult and emotional time for children and their families.
 Both children and adults may be too stressed or afraid to share a complete list of connections during an initial meeting.
 By continuing to search for kin throughout a child's time in care and asking each connection about others, you can uncover more supportive relationships and help children leave care with more connections than they entered with.

 ## How to do this